Kingxukai/linux/Documentation/kbuild/makefiles.rst

 This is possible in two ways:

-(1) List the prerequisite explicitly in a custom rule.
+(1) List the woke prerequisite explicitly in a custom rule.

     Example::